-If you try to print while other users are printing large amounts of data (e.g. many pages or colour pages with high resolution), the printer is unable to accept your print job until the ongoing printing is finished.
+If you try to print while other users are printing large amounts of data (e.g. many pages), the printer is unable to accept your print job until the ongoing printing is finished.
 If the waiting time of your print job exceeds a certain limit, a time out situation occurs, which causes the error message.
 In such situations, execute the print job again after the other jobs are completed.